 Can I have an interpreter?

-QCAT can organise for an interpreter to assist you during your hearing over the phone or via video link.
+QCAT can organise for an interpreter to assist you during your hearing by telephone or via video link.